raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 For example, if *authorizeUser* returns something falsy, the rest of the functions are skipped.

-*OrOr* has its uses as well.
+`oror` has its uses as well.
 C-style functions (or functions that wrap such an API) often return an error value rather than raising an exception.
 "Oror" handles this by skipping the remaining functions if any function returns a *truthy* value.

 In JavaScript, 0 is false and non-zero integers are truthy, so oror is perfect for such sequences.
 For a moment, please pretend that the JavaScript world is synchronous, and we don't have to do any special dances with callbacks, promises, or other async code.
 We could write something like: